ccprogwarrior/ccprog1/Iterative Statements/CountDigits.md

 # Count Digits
-Write a function that counts the number of digits in an integer
+Write a function that counts the number of digits in an integer.

 <details>
 <summary>Explanation</summary>